 Bias Rating: LEAST BIASED

 Factual Reporting: HIGH

-According to the Canadian Encyclopedia, Le Devoir is founded by Henri Bourassa in 1910, as a pan-Canadian-nationalist, pro-French-Canadian, pro-Catholic, anti-British, but independent newspaper.
+According to the Canadian Encyclopedia, Le Devoir was founded by Henri Bourassa in 1910 as a pan-Canadian-nationalist, pro-French-Canadian, pro-Catholic, anti-British, but independent newspaper.

-According to CBC News, Le Devoir, endorsed the Bloc Québécois under party leader Gilles Duceppe during 2015 Canadian Federal elections.
-The Bloc Québécois (BQ) is a federal political party in Canada devoted to Quebec nationalism and the promotion of Quebec sovereignty.
+According to CBC News, Le Devoir endorsed the Bloc Québécois under party leader Gilles Duceppe during the 2015 Canadian Federal elections.
+The Bloc Québécois (BQ) is a federal political party in Canada devoted to Quebec nationalism and promoting Quebec sovereignty.

-Le Devoir publishes stories with minimally loaded emotional headlines, for example: “Canada only has Trudeau” and always is well sourced to credible media through quotes.
+Le Devoir publishes stories with minimally loaded emotional headlines, such as “Canada only has Trudeau,” and is always well-sourced to credible media through quotes.
 When reporting USA news Le Devoir generally covers both sides of the story.
 Finally, a Reuters institute survey found that 71% of respondents trust their news coverage and 7% do not, ranking them #4 in trust among the major French-language Canadian news providers.

 - None in the Last 5 years